EVE-Tools/element43/docs_src/installation.rst

 * Download and extract the latest dump from `http://files.zweizeichen.org/dump.zip <http://files.zweizeichen.org/dump.zip>`_

 * Import the dump with ``django-admin.py eve_import_ccp_dump <location of dump>``
+* Seed your DB with the latest API info available from CCP via ``django-admin.py initapi``

 Running element43
 ^^^^^^^^^^^^^^^^^